ke0ff/artemis_pll/README.md

 Atemis3217.zip holds the initial software commit.
 Artemis Source holds in-process commits.

-To Build the project, first unzip "Artemis3217.zip".
+To Build the SW project, first unzip "Artemis3217.zip".
 Next, copy files (if any) from "Artemis Source" to their respective locations inside the Atmel project folder structure (this might require some trial and error to find where the files belong).
 Lastly, build the project and program the target device.

-These will be added soon:
+These supporting files are also included:</br>
-ArtemisHW.zip holds the CircuitStudio schematic and PCB files.
+ArtemisHW.zip holds the CircuitStudio schematic and PCB files</br>
-Artemis_schem.pdf is the schematic in pdf format Artemis_BOM.xlsx is the Bill Of Materials
+Artemis_schem.pdf is the schematic in pdf format</br>
+Artemis_BOM.xlsx is the Bill Of Materials</br>